sloan58/trainerday-garminconnect-sync/README.md

    - Scroll down to the **OAuth 2** section in your app's settings.
    - Click **"Generate access token"**.
    - Copy and store it securely.
 This token will be used by the script to access your Dropbox.

 ---

+## TrainerDay Setup

+In your TrainerDay app or their website, go to the **Connections** section and enable the Dropbox integration.
+This will enable TrainerDay to put activities into your Dropbox account in the /Apps/TrainerDay folder.

+---